 The final year of the PDE programme focuses on the exploration and application of the core skills developed in the earlier years.
 This process and approach is known as ‘Core-Explore’.
 During their studies, students are also introduced to industry through live projects, placements and visits.
 The course concludes with a major individual project completed over two semesters.

-Thank you to everyone who has supported PDE this year — industry partners, visiting lecturers, alumni, families and friends.
-Your time, insight, and belief in our students makes all the difference.
+On behalf of the department, thank you to everyone who has supported PDE this year: our industry partners, sponsors, visiting lecturers, alumni, families, and friends.

 Craig Whittet